 ✔ Please submit two Letters of Recommendation:

-✔ Submit a transcript from an accredited baccalaureate nursing program you are attending or attended.
-Both official and unofficial transcripts are accepted.
-Requirements for transcripts include:
+✔ Submit your unofficial or official nursing transcript from an accredited baccalaureate nursing program you are attending or attended.

 ✔ Submit an essay of no more than 1500 words, using the most current APA format, covering these topics:

 A committee of nurse managers, nurse educators and the nurse residency managers will evaluate applications and select candidates for interviews.
 If you are selected for an interview, a nurse residency representative will call to arrange an appointment.